Liturout06/Delhi-House-Price-Prediction/README.md

 Dataset - "MagicBricks.csv" from Kaggle

 Summary:
-        -- Performed exploratory data analysis to understand the underlying distribution of dataset and relationship between the variables.
+        Performed exploratory data analysis to understand the underlying distribution of dataset and relationship between the variables.
+It includes analyzing the variables, missing value handling, encoding the categorical variables, feature scaling.
-              ~ Analyzing the varibles
-              ~ Missing Value Handling
-              ~ Encoding the categorical variables
-              ~ Feature Scaling
-        -- Built predictive model using various machine learing algorithms.
-        -- Evaluated all the models performance using the error metrics.
+        And, built predictive models using various machine learing algorithms and evaluated each model's performance using the error metrics.